ESOPs 101: How do they work?

 The exercise price is INR 500 per option.

-As per the grant letter, all the 1500 stock options have a compulsory 12-month cliff period, following which they will vest uniformly over a 4 year period.
+As per the grant letter, all the 1500 stock options have a compulsory 12-month cliff period, following which they will vest uniformly over 4 years.
 The complete vesting table and dates are as follows:

 Let’s assume that the FMV of the shares is INR 8,500 per share.
 So, he will pay a tax on his notional income.
 The notional income can be calculated as